 We will strive for diversity in our sample frame ambition by aspiring to reflect the UK population in terms of age, sex, ethnicity, socioeconomic status, and geography.
 Achieving this aim will deliver a variety of subpopulations of interest each of which will accrue sufficient incident disease as to offer aetiologic and diagnostic insights.
 Subpopulations may be defined by the participant factors stated above, as well as minor allele frequencies, precursor diseases (e.g. colonic polyps, Barrett's oesophagus), genetic disease risk profiles, and blood group subtypes.
 These examples of potential subpopulations for study provide further underscore the benefits of our sample frame ambition.
-In terms of ethnic diversity, 5 million participants would be partly comprised of 149,000 Black participants and 330,000 Asian participants, primary ethnic-specific populations of which would include: 100,000 Indian, 68,000 Pakistani, 62,000 Black African, 45,000 Black Caribbean, 31,000 Chinese, and 26,000 Bangladeshi.
+In terms of ethnic diversity, 5 million participants, primary ethnic-specific populations of which would include: 100,000 Indian, 68,000 Pakistani, 62,000 Black African, 45,000 Black Caribbean, 31,000 Chinese, and 26,000 Bangladeshi.
 This will provide a research platform to understand differences in disease risk by ethnicity, providing a levelling-platform with the potential to improve health for all ethnicities in the UK.
 Statistical interactions